 The USDA claims Roundup is Safe

-So for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is and isn’t used.
-According to the LA Times, several schools districts in Southern California including Burbank, Irvine and Glendale have already banned the use of Roundup from their campuses.
+So, for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is used.
+For example, several schools districts in Southern California—including Burbank, Irvine, and Glendale—have banned the use of Roundup on their campuses.

 What You Can Do